PlastikMaykr/PlastikMaykr.github.io/README.md

 __DayDial__ is designed to help you manage your time more effectively by providing a visual representation of your schedule and tasks.

+*Note*: This is an early test deployment of a future open source project.
+The final location (URL) of DayDial will be changed in the future.
+Please back up your app data regularly to be able to import it back to the new version of the app in the new repository.

 ## Installation
 Go to https://plastikmaykr.github.io to use __DayDial__.
 No installation required.